 Abolition of depreciation groups and introduction of new depreciation periods

-The existing system of depreciation groups has been abolished and replaced by three basic minimum tax depreciation periods:
+The existing system of depreciation groups should be abolished and replaced by three basic minimum tax depreciation periods:

 - 60 months (5 years): for all movable assets and immovable assets with a value of up to CZK 2,000,000.